ankorstore/yokai/docs/modules/fxhttpserver.md

 	"go.uber.org/fx"
 )

-func ProvideRouting() fx.Option {
+func Router() fx.Option {
 	return fx.Options()
 }
 ```

 It is recommended to keep routing definition separated from services definitions, for better maintainability.
-If you use the [HTTP application template](../../applications/templates/#http-application-template), this is already done for you.
+If you use the [HTTP application template](../getting-started/http-application.md), this is already done for you.

 ## Configuration